 A new one-way bike lane has been installed at the Basin Reserve roundabout on Rugby Street to make it safer for people riding from Adelaide Road up to Tasman Street.
 Work started in mid-2018 and was completed in early 2019.

 This relatively simple interim improvement will make things a little safer for people who ride into the city using this route.
 About 150 people cycle via Pukeahu National War Memorial Park in the morning peak, and this number is likely to grow.

-The section of the Basin roundabout between Adelaide Road Belfast Street is part of State Highway 1 and used by about 19,300 vehicles a day.
+The section of the Basin roundabout between Adelaide Road and Belfast Street is part of State Highway 1 and used by about 19,300 vehicles a day.
 About 2500 vehicles a day use the top part of Rugby Street between Belfast Street and Tasman Street.

-This change is one of a series of planned changes to improve connections and make it safer and easier for people to get places in the central city by bike.
+This is one of a series of planned changes to improve connections and make it safer and easier for people to get places in the central city by bike.

 Incremental changes like these – combined with the more substantial changes likely through the Let’s Get Wellington Moving project – will together help to create a better cycling network.